SolderingArmor/eversa/README.md

 ## Changelog

+v.0.5.0
+* Tests now work.
+Tests fail only if blockchain exception was received or manual exception was raised.
+Otherwise test will be considered OK.
+* Removed `EsaException`, because `EsaReturnValue` now keeps both result and exception.

 v.0.4.0

 * Added `giver_enabled` in `.config.json` file.
 * Added running `eversa test` for all test files in `tests` folder, currently WIP.
 * Updated test sample.